sas41/SourceEngineTranslationHelper/README.md

 # Usage:
 Simply start the program, it will start with an empty project

+You can either start fresh or use 'File' menu to import a JSON or ready-to-go '.txt' localisation file.

-Add your keys and values.
+Add / Change your keys and values.

-When done, export as a JSON file to share it.
+When done, export as a JSON or '.txt' file to share it.

-To use the translation file in-game, export it as a .txt file.
+The '.txt' files can be used in-game.